 The Hermo Monastery Forest makes the whole area even more mysterious and unique.
 The fact that a beech forest of such dimensions is capable of intruding into Muniellos, "oak territory", is something very unusual in itself.
 We are also talking about one of the most notable beech forests in the entire country.
 It extends over ten kilometers along the northern slope of the Sierra de Degaña, on the left bank of the Narcea river.
 Precisely the sources that give rise to this great Asturian river are mapped in some of the closest levels, as well as in the valley of the old monastery itself.

 When the hiker sets foot in this beech forest, it is as if he were entering a painting.
 The vividness of the colors is so overwhelming that not even the best photographs can do it justice.
-Very little undergrowth due to lack of light, rocks covered with moss and lichen laden trees, predominating the vulgarly known as old man's beards or goatee's beards, which adds lugubrious brushstrokes in many areas.
-In the part closest to the source of the Narcea river, the woodcock or arcea They can be seen relatively easily at sunset and their songs coincide with those of the tawny owl.
-Many fauna take shelter in its foliage, including -unlikely but not impossible to see- Bears.
+Very little undergrowth due to lack of light, rocks covered with moss and lichen laden trees, with the one commonly known as old man's beard or goat's beard predominating, which adds gloomy touches in many areas.

 Throughout its almost virgin extension you can see the traces of the hand of man. there is still mine remains and the tracks that were made to reach them and be able to transport the mineral (many decades ago).
 The Hermo beech forest, especially well endowed with good wood, although it has not been exploited for many years, served as raw material for part of the ships of the Invincible Armada.